edulution-io/edulution-fileproxy/README.md

 2. Download the edulution-fileproxy from http://github.com/edulution-io/edulution-fileproxy/releases/latest/download/edulution-fileproxy.tar.gz
 3. Untar the file with `tar xvfz edulution-fileproxy.tar.gz`
 4. Modify the `config.yml` for your needs
-5. Start the edulution-fileproxy with `./edulution-fileproxy`
+5. Start the edulution-fileproxy with `./edulution-fileproxy -c config.yml`

 ### Install-Helper